 Oh, well, I thought.
 Back to the algorithmic radio station.

 Except: the next track was the same.
 I don’t mean that it was Romilda Gebbia again.
 This one was nominally different: Veneranda Caputa, by Brett Byrne.
-The track’s particulars, its timings and timbres, sounded … reshuffled, somehow.
-But its core was unmistakable.
+But its core was unmistakable, barely hidden beneath the veneer of different timings and different timbres.

 Both tracks a mere 45 seconds long —